Skip to Content

 Was Titanic’s Swimming Pool Adult Only?

-While the beach was enjoyable for all ages, and indeed some of our earliest films depict children at the shore playing in ways almost exactly like today, pools or baths were for a long time exclusively adult activities.
+While the beach is enjoyable for all ages – and indeed, some of the earliest films depict children at the shoreline playing – pools or baths were, for a long time, exclusively adult activities.

 What Was Titanic’s Swimming Pool Filled With?